skibills/Design-Studio-Homepage/README.md

-# Design-Studio-Homepage
+# Webpage-Design-Home

 Created using HTML and CSS.
-Beginer homepage design for a studio company.
+Beginer webpage design for a studio company.